 HKHTC-ASHK WWII Memorial Dinner Featuring Prof. Rana Mitter & Holocaust Survivor Mark Spigelman

-2025-01-22T22:52:47+08:00Tags: |
+2025-06-07T17:34:52+08:00Tags: |

 Memorial Reception and Dinner Commemorating the 80th Anniversary of the End of World War II

-As part of this commemoration, we are proud to unveil an innovative project harnessing the power of artificial intelligence (AI) to educate and inspire in classrooms across Asia.
-In partnership with the USC Shoah Foundation, HKHTC will introduce Dimensions in Testimony, an AI-driven project featuring interactive testimonies from Holocaust survivors, a Nanjing massacre survivor, and a Chinese comfort woman.
-This pilot project, which includes the testimony of a comfort woman for the first time ever in an AI format, allows audiences to engage in real-time conversations with these remarkable individuals, ensuring their stories are heard and remembered.
+This pilot project, which is in partnership with the USC Shoah Foundation and includes the testimony of a comfort woman for the first time ever in an AI format, allows audiences to engage in real-time conversations with these remarkable individuals, ensuring their stories are heard and remembered.
 For more details, please check out this recent SCMP feature.

 Auschwitz 80th Anniversary: UN Holocaust Memorial Day Commemoration 2025